d-bl/MAE-gf/docs/counting-snow/index.md

 ### All pairs entering before any pair leaves

-With six threads or pairs we have 6x5x4x3x2=720 permutations.
+With six threads or pairs we have 6x5x4x3x2=720 permutations for the order of pairs at the end.
 After filtering reflections with we still have [230 options](permutations-for-6.txt).
 20 have internal bdpq reflections, 28 have bd and 28 have bp.